xmrig/xmrig/README.md

 # XMRig w/ Salvium Support

 Note about this project.
 This is specifically for people that are trying to mine Salvium.
 I am not rigourously testing this against other coins.
-They *should* work.
-I am only worried about XMR and SAL.
+They *should* work, but I am only worried about XMR and SAL.

 If Salvium is not a coin you are interested in or this bothers you, I suggest you head to the official [XMRIG repo](https://github.com/xmrig/xmrighttps:/).
 It works great for everything else.